May 27, 2022

 Author: Dr. Colin Butler, DPT, ATC

-Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index and middle fingers on the palm side of the hand.
+Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index finger, and middle finger on the palm side of the hand.

-The hallmark symptom of this is aching or a loss of sensation in those three fingers specifically.
+The hallmark symptom is aching, tingling, or a loss of sensation in those three fingers specifically.

 Figure 1: Anatomy of the carpal tunnel region and the median nerve.
 The nerve in the middle that runs to the thumb and middle finger is the median nerve.